cyphercrescent/sepalsolver-doc/docs/source/Math.rst

           SparseMatrix Log(SparseMatrix x)
           SparseColVec Log(SparseColVec x)
           SparseRowVec Log(SparseRowVec x)
-   Param:
+   Parameters:
+       x:
-      | x:  A one-dimensional or two-dimensional array or double-precision floating-point number greater than zero, representing the value whose logarithm is to be calculated.
+         A one-dimensional or two-dimensional array or double-precision floating-point number greater than zero, representing the value whose logarithm is to be calculated.
    Returns:
        The natural logarithm (ln) of a number.
    Example: